aoqia194/leaf-example-mod/README.md

   For builds `41.78.16` to `42.7` (others not tested), this is Java 17.
   Eclipse Adoptium or OpenJDK/similar are all recommended for this purpose.
 - Mod away!
 Some small examples are included in the example.

+## Publishing to the Steam Workshop

+Publishing your leaf mod to the workshop is similar to publishing any other Project Zomboid mod.
+Simply put your built mod JAR into the `YourModId/.leaf/mods/` folder (create it if needed)!

 ## Useful Resources